esoytekin/TaskPaper/README.md

 * for any questions in mind feel free to ask me at emrahsoytekin@gmail.com

-for demo look [here](http://emrahs.duckdns.org:8080/TaskPaper)
+for demo look [here](http://emrahs.duckdns.org:8080/TaskPaper) You can login with credentials: [username : admin], [password: admin]

 ## TODO
 * Make Shared Lists